marlonsc/mt5-docker/README.md

-# MetaTrader5 Docker Image
+# MetaTrader5 Docker Image (Fork)

-This project provides a Docker image for running MetaTrader5 with remote access via VNC, based on the [KasmVNC](https://github.com/kasmtech/KasmVNC) project and [KasmVNC Base Image from LinuxServer](https://github.com/linuxserver/docker-baseimage-kasmvnc).
+This is a fork of the original project by [gmag11](https://github.com/gmag11/MetaTrader5-Docker-Image).
+It provides a Docker image for running MetaTrader5 with remote access via VNC, based on the [KasmVNC](https://github.com/kasmtech/KasmVNC) project and [KasmVNC Base Image from LinuxServer](https://github.com/linuxserver/docker-baseimage-kasmvnc).

+Changes in this fork:
+- Updated image metadata and labels (OCI-compliant).
+- Minor adjustments to make it easier to build and publish under my namespace while honoring original authorship.

 ## Features